 The Vigil performance runs for one year, each Vigil lasts exactly one hour.
 It isn't necessary to be a local resident.
-The performance involves 2 participants per day which gives, depending on the calendar year, a total of 730 Vigils.
+The performance involves 2 participants per day which makes, depending on the calendar year, a total of 730 Vigils.

-Each Vigil is accompanied by a Companion, a volonteer who watches over the Vigil and makes sure everything goes smoothly.
+Each Vigil is accompanied by a companion, a volonteer who watches over the Vigil and makes sure everything goes smoothly.
 They take a bi-portrait: a photo of the landscape during the Vigil, and a portrait photo after the Vigil, in front of the Shelter.
 Past Vigils can become Companions to continue their involvement in the performance.

-Documenting the experience is an important part of this project.
+Documenting the experience is a central part of this project.
 The Companion takes a portrait photograph of the Vigil and a landscape photograph overlooking the city.
 At the end of each Vigil, the Vigil write their impressions in The Vigil Journal about his or her experience.
 These texts and photos are regularly posted on the Vigil website, building a portrait of the Vigil and the city, so that everyone can follow the development of the performance.

 At the end of the year-long Vigil, to commemorate the performance, a Vigil Book is edited and published, and then presented to each participant as a gesture of thanks for their participation.